 In London, life was just a lot more expensive and miserable.

-And that dream job bullshit never happened.
-I ended up buried in a blue-carpeted office with windows sealed with cement, and spent every spare minute applying for jobs, more jobs I didn’t want.
+And all that dream job bullshit never came true, and I ended up buried in a blue-carpeted office with windows sealed with cement, where I was spending every spare minute applying for jobs, more jobs I didn’t want.

-I was just trying to convince myself that I did care, because you know, getting this style of corporate jobs is just what someone like you is supposed to be doing.
+I was just trying to convince myself that I did care, because you know, getting this style of corporate jobs is just what someone like you and me is supposed to be doing.

-But I didn’t want to destroy my self-esteem, I didn’t want to realise that there was something wrong with me, so I just kept repeating myself that my dream job would eventually come up if I was patient enough.
-Also, my CV was being successful: nearly every time I applied for a job, I was getting the interview, and many times I’d get the offer as well.
+And I didn’t want to destroy my self-esteem, I didn’t want to realise that there was something wrong with me, so I just kept repeating myself that my dream job would eventually come up if I was patient enough.
+Also, my CV was being incredibly successful: nearly every time I applied for a job, I was getting the interview, and many times I’d get the offer as well.

-As a result, a queue of friends started asking for help to rewrite their CVs.
+As a result, my friends seeked help to rewrite their CVs.

-And you know what happened, what the hell happened?
+And do you know what happened, do you know what the hell did happen?

-They got one, maybe two, maybe three job interviews.
-In a lifetime.
-And then they got fine, at least for a while.
-Of course the boss was a bastard, of course the pay was not great, but they could still live without the feeling of being in the wrong place.
+Of course their boss was a bastard and of course, their pay was not great, but at least they could carry on without that dreadful feeling of always being in the wrong place.